odpi/egeria/open-metadata-publication/website/open-metadata-types/0057-Software-Services.md

 Typically software services implement specific business functions, such as onboarding a new customer or taking an order or sending an invoice.
+These are called **ApplicationService**s.

 Egeria offers specialized software services related to the capture and management of open metadata.
 These are shown as specialist types: